-- 1. Forest areas containing globally, regionally or nationally significant concentrations of biodiversity values - 2.
-Forest areas that are in or contain rare, threatened or endangered ecosystems.
+- 1. Forest areas containing globally, regionally or nationally significant concentrations of biodiversity values; - 2. forest areas that are in or contain rare, threatened or endangered ecosystems.

 In Ireland, HCVF is defined as sites that have a statutory designation for nature conservation, either nationally under the Wildlife Act as Natural Heritage Areas (NHA) or under European Law (Habitats Directive) as Special Areas of Conservation (SAC) or Special Protection Areas for birds (SPA).
+Some old woodland sites in the BAU have the potential to be classified as HCVF and these sites are identified through Coillte's old woodland assessment procedure.

 HCVF areas may be quite large, such as Special Protection Areas in the west of Ireland for hen harrier conservation, or they may be quite small such as an old house within a forest which hosts an important roosting site for bats.
-They may also occur on non-forested lands such as the Atlantic blanket bogs in the west and the raised bogs of the Midlands.
+They may also occur on non-forested lands such as the atlantic blanket bogs in the west and the raised bogs of the midlands.